 7 Biggest Mistakes When Emptying Spill Pallets

-It is not uncommon for liquids to leak.
-It can happen at any time- even when somebody storing the container on a spill pallet has done everything right.
+It is not uncommon for containers to leak.
+It can happen at any time- even when you've done everything right.

 But what happens when there is a spill?
 How does the liquid come out of the spill pallet?
 This is not as trivial as it sounds: when emptying spill pallets, serious mistakes can happen.
-Here's what you should not do any circumstances.
+Here's what you should avoid doing when emptying a spill pallet.

 In the event of a leak, you should take action immediately and without delay.
-If there is already liquid in the sump, the recommended collection volume can no longer exist.
+If there is fluid in the sump, then this has compromised the spill capacity guidelines meaning that you have taken up the volume in the sump and it is no longer able to hold the recommended containment volume.
+This could be detrimental if you have a second container on your pallet/sump and it has a leak.
 Fast action is needed to counteract health or fire hazards.

-Do not panic: safety comes first!
-First of all, assess the risk posed by the leak and identify the spilled liquid and its quantity.
+Do not panic:safety come first!
+First of all, assess the risk posed by the leak and identify the spill liquid and its quantity.
 Depending on the risk assessment, the facility may need to be evacuated.
 If necessary, inform the fire department and other auxiliary personnel.

 Emptying a spill pallet should be done in the same way as cleaning up any other leaks.
 One of the first steps is to use the appropriate Personal Protective Equipment (PPE).
 These include at least:

 Depending on the substance, other equipment such as respiratory or body protection may be necessary.
-Consult the operating instructions or safety data sheets.
+Consult the operating instructions or safety data sheets of the material that is being cleaned up.
+This will ensure the safety of the persons cleaning up the spill.

 When trying to drain the liquid, secondary leakage can easily happen.
 Even if protective gloves are worn, an unnecessarily large-scale contact with the hazardous material may occur.
 It is not necessary to take unnecessary risks.